/ tech-stacks / Best Tech Stack for Building a Chrome Extension as a Solo Developer

 4. Load and test.
 Run npm run dev, load the extension in Chrome developer mode (pointing to the output directory), and verify everything works with hot reload.

 5. Publish.
-Create a Chrome Web Store developer account ($5 one-time fee), take screenshots, write a description, and submit.
-Review takes 1-3 days.
+Create a Chrome Web Store developer account, which costs a one-time $5 registration fee, then take screenshots, write a description, and submit.
+Review typically takes a few days.

 Chrome extensions have a massive distribution advantage through the Web Store.
 The stack I've outlined gets you from idea to published extension as fast as possible while keeping the codebase maintainable as your extension grows.
 Start simple.
 Ship fast.
 Add complexity only when users ask for it.